 This shrub does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the leaves in alkaline soils.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selected variety of a species not originally from North America.

 Tightwad Red Crapemyrtle makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.